mathcivilce/blackcartapp/README.md

-# Shipping Protection App - Cart Sidebar
+# Cartbase - Cart Sidebar

 A custom cart sidebar for Shopify stores with shipping protection toggle functionality.